soroushfathi/Image-Clustering/README.md

 # Extract Features of clusters
 After dividing each image into n clusters with K-Mean, we need to extract the features of each cluster in each image so that we can classify the images with them.
 The features that we calculate for each cluster are:

 - The average color of the cluster

 With this feature, we can put flowers of the same color in one category.

 - The color variance of the cluster

 The color of a flower is not the same, and it has a different color around or in the middle, and therefore the rate of color change is also important for us to be able to separate the flower from the background.

-- The area of each cluster: It is possible that the color of two flowers is the same, but they have different sizes.
+- The area of each cluster:

+It is possible that the color of two flowers is the same, but they have different sizes.

+# Clustering Clusters
+Now we have to give all the clusters to the K-Mean algorithm.
+Here we expect the algorithm to separate the clusters of each flower.
+For example, red flowers in one cluster and yellow flowers in another cluster and so on.
+In this program, there is no algorithm yet to separate yellow flowers with different shapes.